 Ridge gourd is best in tangy gravy dishes.
 Cut it and semi-boil it to use in raita.
 Season with chaat masala and other spices and that can be a dish in itself.

 Go Bengali with a tasty torai dish with amaranth shaag sabji.
 It is nutritious and packed with iron as this dish uses the leaves that come with the gourd.
-Here is another Bangla dish that you must have a go at Narkel diye Jhinge (Ridge Gourd subzi with coconut).
-Packed with healthy sprouts, this tantalizing sabji is aromatic with the irresistible fragrance wafting through the house.
-The milk that will add will give this dish the creamy consistency that will make this absolutely delectable.
+Here is another Bangla dish that you must have a go Narkel diye Jhinge (Ridge Gourd subzi with coconut).
+Packed with healthy sprouts, this tantalizing sabji is aromatic with an irresistible fragrance wafting through the house.
+The milk that will be added will give this dish the creamy consistency that will make this absolutely delectable.
 The garnish with dhania leaves and grated coconut is like a wow on the dish.
-Follow the recipe given below for the step by step recipe to make this dish for your family tonight.
+Follow the recipe given below for the step-by-step recipe to make this dish for your family tonight.

 If you dislike the bitter taste of the gourd, add salt as it draws out the bitter juices from it.
 Simply rub the sliced bits with salt and leave it for some time before cooking.
 Make chutney by adding tamarind and other seasonings to it.
 Yummy!